1/05/1955: Transbrasil is Founded

-Transbrasil helped develop CCI as its route network expanded.
-In 1957 QD established a partnership with Real Transportes Aéreos, which lasted until the latter’s demise in 1961.
+As Transbrasil expanded its route network, it played a significant role in the development of Concórdia Airport (CCI).
+In 1957, QD formed a partnership with Real Transportes Aéreos, which lasted until the latter’s closure in 1961.

 Transbrasil Boeing 727-27C.
 Photo: Pedro Aragão, CC BY-SA 3.0 GFDL, via Wikimedia Commons.